 Agency employees are members of the Plan.
 Generally, a retiree may enroll and participate in the health benefits option if the retiree retired directly from State service with at least five years of credible service, ended State service with at least ten years of credible service and within five years before the age at which a vested retirement allowance would normally begin, or ended State service with at least 16 years of credible service.
-For members hired on or after July 1, 2011, they are required to have completed at least 25 years of credible service with at least ten years of credible service and within five years before the age at which a vested retirement allowance would normally begin.
+For members hired on or after July 1, 2011, they are required to have completed at least 25 years of credible service, retired directly from State service with at least ten years of credible service or ended State service with at least ten years of credible service and within five years before the age at which a vested retirement allowance would normally begin.